savushkin-r-d/ptusa_main/readme.md

 Detailed installation information can be obtained [here](https://docs.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio?view=msvc-160).
 The CMake version required for the build is 3.13 and above.

 You should open (in Visual Studio) root directory.
 This you get a CMake based project.
-If an error occurs after startup, then you should clear the CMake cache:
-	Project -> Delete cache and perform reconfiguration
+If an error occurs after startup, then you should clear the CMake cache `Project -> Delete cache and perform reconfiguration`.

 ### linux ###